Beyond Automation: Using Agents to Level Up Your Mind

 Keep It Simple

 Unless you’re shipping a product, cap your “workflow improvement” time to 10%.
-The Bitter Lesson and the Wait Calculation have taught me that general methods usually win over complex, hand-tuned workflows.
+The Bitter Lesson and the Wait Calculation suggest that general methods usually win over complex, hand-tuned workflows.

 If you spend all your time developing a grand workflow, you risk: